-Stacey Mindich is a two-time Tony Award-winning Broadway producer, a recipient of the 2016 Robert Whitehead Award for Excellence in Commercial Producing and winner of the 2018 Grammy Award as a producer for Best Musical Theater Album.
+Stacey Mindich is a Tony and Olivier Award-winning theater producer, recipient of the Robert Whitehead Award for Excellence in Commercial Producing and winner of the Grammy Award for Best Musical Theater Album.

-Other noteworthy Stacey Mindich productions include The Crucible, Blackbird, the Tony Award-winning Hedwig and the Angry Inch, The Bridges of Madison County (Tony Award, Best Score), Annie, The Heiress, Lucky Guy, The Cripple of Inishmaan, The Lion (Drama Desk Award), and Small Mouth Sounds, hailed by The New York Times and others as one of 2016’s best off-Broadway plays.
+Stacey’s other noteworthy productions include Hedwig and the Angry Inch (Tony Award, Best Revival of a Musical), The Bridges of Madison County (Tony Award, Best Score), Annie, The Heiress, Lucky Guy, The Cripple of Inishmaan and The Lion (Drama Desk Award).
+Throughout her career, Stacey has produced more than 25 shows on and off Broadway.

+An alumna of Syracuse University’s S.I.
+Newhouse School of Public Communications, Stacey received a degree in Magazine Journalism and English in 1986 and gave the commencement address at Newhouse in 2016.
 Prior to her career in theater, Stacey was a journalist and editor.
-She was Senior Editor at Town & Country for many years.
+She was Senior Editor at Town & Country, where she oversaw the features departments and wrote several monthly columns.
 Stacey began her career as a reporter for The New York Times, and has also written for Newsday, Self, Vogue, Harper’s Bazaar and Departures.
-She is the author of the book Town & Country’s Elegant Weddings and her essays have appeared in a collection of anthologies called Social Graces.
+She is the author of the book Town & Country’s Elegant Weddings and her essays have appeared in two collections of anthologies called Social Graces.

 Married to Eric Mindich for 25 years, their proudest co-productions are sons Russell, Danny and Charlie.